Sylvebois/MyFirstRPG/README.md

 What is working :
 ---------------
 - Generating one level
+- Generating items
+- Generating Monsters
 - Controlling the Hero
 - The fog

 What will come :
 --------------
 - Creating the Hero (name, strengh, dexterity ...)
-- Generating Monsters and Items
+- Give the monsters an AI (move, attitude toward the Hero, equip with items ...)
-- Combats and their results (using GURPS rules)
+- Combats and their results
 - Saving the game to play later
 - ...